statdivlab/rigr/README.md

 # Issues

-If you encounter any bugs or have any specific feature requests, please [file and issue](https://github.com/statdivlab/rigr/issues).
+If you encounter any bugs or have any specific feature requests, please [file an issue](https://github.com/statdivlab/rigr/issues).